Mapping in R

 Using KMLs or Shapefiles

 Occasionally you will receive information from a collaborator that is not a *.csv file.
 Depending on the individual, that information might be provided as a *.kml file from Google Earth or in an ESRI shapefile.
-Using a simple import command in the sf package, and some additional manipulation, these files can also be used with ggplot2.
+Using a simple import command from the sf package, and some additional manipulation, these files can also be used with ggplot2.

 To read either shapefiles or KML files you can use the following syntax: